luckyrobots/maya2mujoco/README.md

 importlib.reload(maya_streamer)
 ```

-This opens the "MuJoCo Streamer" window with:
+This opens the "Maya-to-MuJoCo Streamer" window with:
 - Connect/Disconnect buttons
 - Start/Stop Streaming and FPS control
 - A Joint Mappings panel to define mappings